mediamonks/php-rest-api/README.md

 # MediaMonks Rest API

-This library contains an event subscriber to easily implement a Rest API with Symfony Http Kernel.
-By default this library will output according to the MediaMonks Rest API spec since we believe it is very useful but of course it's very easy to extend it or implement your own.
+This library contains an event subscriber to easily implement a Rest API with the [Symfony HttpKernel](http://symfony.com/doc/current/components/http_kernel.html).
+By default this library will output according to the [MediaMonks Rest API spec](https://github.com/mediamonks/documents) since we believe it is very useful for any other company too but of course it's very easy to extend it or implement your own.

 ## Highlights